[Windows] Autoruns is the most comprehensive startup manager you will ever use

 Main Functionality

 Autoruns main feature is localizing anything that starts up, be it codecs loaded from the Windows registry, programs you’ve installed that have added themselves to the startup folder, login services, RunOnce services and even official Microsoft services.
 Autoruns lets you take a snapshot of your current startup configuration — an easy way to make sure you have a backup plan.
-Autoruns is also very handy in stopping the massive amount of speed loss via killing uneeded services.
+Autoruns is also very handy in stopping the massive amount of speed loss via killing unneeded services.

 Pros